How To Cite And Reference In Research Papers And Journal Articles

 How to Cite Journal Articles in Chicago Style

-Footnotes and endnotes, often referred to as "Chicago Style," differ from in-text citation formats like APA or MLA.
-These methods require you to provide comprehensive details about each source at the point of citation.
-Typically, you should choose to use either footnotes or endnotes, not both, in your work.
-It's also common for professors to favor footnotes over endnotes, so it's advisable to confirm their preference before you begin.
-In this always ensure proper punctuation.
+Footnotes and endnotes, often referred to as part of the "Chicago Style," differ significantly from in-text citation formats like APA or MLA.
+These citation methods require detailed information about each source to be provided at the point of citation.
+Typically, you should use either footnotes or endnotes, not both, in a single work.
+Since professors often prefer footnotes over endnotes, it is advisable to confirm their preference before starting your writing.
+Always ensure proper punctuation and adherence to formatting guidelines.

 What is a Bibliography Entry for a Journal Article?

 A Chicago-style bibliography includes all the sources cited in your text.
-Each entry starts with the author's name, followed by the title of the source and the necessary publication details.
-It should be organized alphabetically by the author's last name.
+Each entry begins with the author's name, followed by the title of the article in quotation marks, the journal title in italics, and the relevant publication details.
+The entries are organized alphabetically by the author's last name.

 Chicago Style Bibliography Example – Journal